 ALICE Report shows 40% of Michigan families are financially insecure

-The research reveals indicators that contribute to financial hardship in the state and it shows 1.6 million households in Michigan are financially insecure.
+The research reveals indicators that contribute to financial hardship in the state, showing 1.6 million households in Michigan are financially insecure.

 Officials from United Way of Southeastern Michigan say they're seeing the results of those hardships every day.